KaushikKC/vestige/README.md

 # Vestige

-**Inverted bonding-curve token launchpad on Solana.** Time-based price and risk-weight curves reward participation toward graduation; base tokens on buy, bonus tokens and creator-fee vesting unlock at graduation.
+**Inverted bonding-curve token launchpad on Solana.** Fair-launch token trading with a time-based price and risk-weight curve — built natively for Solana Mobile.
+Price decreases from `p_max` to `p_min` over the launch window; base tokens on buy, bonus tokens and creator-fee vesting unlock at graduation.
+Tokens graduate automatically to **Raydium CPMM** when the SOL target is reached.

 ---